Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Results

 Those rather encouraging timing and cycle count results would lead to the expectation that the SRPP and RPP functionals would outperform the parent in driving AIMD.
 To investigate that, we obtained timing statistics for a short AIMD simulation of liquid-phase aluminum.

 The simulation system consisted of 108 atoms, at bulk density $\rho=2.34~\mathrm{g/cm}^{3}$ in a $12.7239 \times 12.7239 \times 12.7239$~\AA$^3$ cell.
 The $\Gamma$-point was used to sample the Brillouin zone.
-In VASP 5.4.4, the system was treated with a three-electron pseudopotential ($3s^2$ $3p^1$ valence, 10 electrons in the core; denoted PAW\_PBE Al\_GW).
+In VASP 5.4.4, the system was treated with a three-electron PAW effective potential ($3s^2$ $3p^1$ valence, 10 electrons in the core; denoted PAW\_PBE Al\_GW).
 Non-spherical contributions within the PAW spheres were included self-consistently.
 Minimization used the RMM-DISS algorithm with energy cutoff set to 500~eV, as in Case 6 in Table~\ref{Table:changes_all}.
-The self-consistent energy convergence tolerance $E_{\mathrm{diff}}$ was $1e^{-4}$~eV.
-Approximate Fermi-type thermal smearing with a width of 0.0881555~eV was applied, and the initial temperature set to 1023~K. Molecular dynamics used the Verlet algorithm and a Nos\'e thermostat.
-6501 steps of time-step 0.941~femtoseconds were taken for each simulation.
+The self-consistent energy convergence tolerance $E_{\mathrm{diff}}$ was $1 \times 10^{-4}$~eV.
+Approximate Fermi-type thermal smearing with a width of 0.0881555~eV was applied, and the initial temperature set to 1023~K. The molecular dynamics was done in the canonical (NVT) ensemble using the Verlet algorithm and a Nos\'e thermostat.
+6501 steps with time-step 0.941~femtoseconds were taken for each simulation.
 Each calculation utilized 5 nodes on the University of Florida HiperGator cluster (Gen.\ 3), with 64 cores per node (total of 320 cores) and 4~GB of memory per core (1280 GB total).

 Fig.~\ref{fig:DM} gives the resulting timing statistics.
-Total times in hours are in the upper panel, Fig.~\ref{fig:DM_summary}, along with the total number of SCF cycles.
-The time per SCF cycle is shown in the lower panel Fig.~\ref{fig:DM_TS}.
+Total times in hours are in the upper panel, Fig.~\ref{fig:DM}(a), along with the total number of SCF cycles.
+The time per SCF cycle is shown in the lower panel Fig.~\ref{fig:DM}(b).
 The outcome is that all of the deorbitalized functionals are at a disadvantage with respect to the parent functional r$^2$SCAN for total run time.
 This is in contrast to what one would have expected from the fcc Al equation of state results just discussed.

 Clearly, the problem is not in the time per SCF cycle.
 As with the Al equation of state, the best performers on a per-cycle basis are the deorbitalized functionals, particularly RPP and SRPP.
 They out-perform even PBE.
 But for the AIMD, the number of SCF cycles needed for those deorbitalized functionals is almost prohibitively high, over four times the number needed for the parent functional, and over five times that needed for PBE.